Why Two-Way SMS Drives Value for Businesses and Consumers

 What is Two-Way SMS?

-Simply put, it means businesses can reach out to customers, and customers can respond with questions, concerns and feedback, thus igniting a conversation that may enrich their experience.
+Two-way SMS, also known as conversational SMS, is a text messaging service that allows businesses to both send and receive messages.
+Simply put, it means businesses can reach out to customers, and customers can respond with questions, concerns and feedback, thus igniting a conversation that enriches their experience.

-Outside of businesses and marketing purposes, two-way SMS is how we conduct everyday communication over text with friends, family members and colleagues.
+Outside of business and marketing purposes, two-way SMS is how we conduct everyday communication over text with friends, family members and colleagues.

 What are the Benefits of Two-Way SMS Marketing?